vwheeler63/MarkerStack/README.rst

 ********************************

-Push a "marker" (position in the text) onto a "Marker Stack" (with a single keystroke) with the ability to come back to that point later by popping it off the marker stack (with a single keystroke).
+Push a "marker" (position in the text) onto a "Marker Stack" (with a single keystroke) with the ability to come back to that point later by popping it off the Marker Stack (with a single keystroke).
 A symbol appears in the left gutter showing what line it is on.
 The marker moves with the text when text is inserted or deleted before it.
 Unlimited stack size; saves state between sessions.